Jean-Francois-C/Webshell-upload-techniques/README.md

              __VIEWSTATE=<signed-payload-generated-with-yoserial>&__VIEWSTATEGENERATOR=306A601A&__EVENTVALIDATION=<SNIP>&<SNIP>
 ```
 ```
-Example 2 - Context: Any .Net framework < 4,5 and EnableViewStateMac=False and ViewStateEncryptionMode=false
+Example 2 - Context: Any .Net framework version and EnableViewStateMac=False and ViewStateEncryptionMode=false

 ➤ Step 1.
 Identify that both the ViewState MAC and encryption are disabled for a target .Net Web application using the Burp Web proxy